CodingNomads/articles/movie-tweets/movie-analysis.md

 Notice that this time above you accessed the column using **dot notation**, which in this case does the same as accessing it through the square-bracket notation you used before, but is a little bit more convenient.
 Check out <a href='https://stackoverflow.com/a/55057329' target='_blank'>this StackOverflow post</a> if you want to learn more about the limitations and differences between the two notations.

-The output shows you that the data is skewed to the right.
-Notice how the `mean` is much greater than the `median` (50%).
+See in the above output how the `mean` is much greater than the `median` (12.83 vs 2).
+It means that the data is skewed to the right.

 This skewness is at the extreme: Look how the `max` value is far far away!
 Could there be someone posting more than 2000 times?
 Not likely.